United States v. Booker: Jury fact-finding

 Imagine next that two former felons, Johnson and Jackson, each threatened a bank teller with a gun, made off with $50,000, and injured an innocent bystander while fleeing the bank.
 Suppose Johnson was charged with illegal possession of a firearm under 18 U.S.C. § 922(g), and Jackson was charged with bank robbery under 18 U.S.C. § 2113(a).
 The Guidelines would have allowed a judge to impose similar sentences on both Johnson and Jackson, despite their being charged with different crimes.
 Requiring the sentence-enhancing facts to be submitted to a jury undermines the ability of the Guidelines to achieve their goal of sentence uniformity, meaning uniformity of sentences imposed for the same real conduct, not for violations of the same statute.

 Furthermore, imposing the jury-factfinding requirement onto the Guidelines would prove more complex than Congress could have intended.
 Would the sentence enhancements have to be charged in the indictment?
 How could a defendant defend against specific enhancements, such as that he used a gun during the crime, while simultaneously denying his guilt entirely?
 The fact that the vast majority of criminal cases are resolved through plea bargains would not simplify things.
 Instead, it would complicate them by increasing the likelihood that any agreed-upon sentence reflects more the skill of defense counsel and the prosecutor's policies than the real conduct underlying the offense.

 Such a system "would have particularly troubling consequences with respect to prosecutorial power."
 Because a prosecutor would control not only the charge to bring against the defendant but also the sentence enhancement, he would necessarily have the "power to decide, based on relevant information about the offense and the offender, which defendants merit heavier punishments."

 Congress also would not have intended to craft a system that makes it more difficult to ratchet sentences upward than downward.
 Yet imposing the jury-factfinding requirement on the Guidelines would have precisely that effect.
 For all these reasons, the Court concluded that Congress would not have enacted the Guidelines as it did if it had known that many of the various sentence-enhancing factors would be subject to a jury-trial requirement.

-Which Parts of the Statute Should Be Excised?